Views Media

 Pros:

-• 5 vibration intensity settings - Customizable via Therabody App for personalized therapy
+• 5 vibration intensity settings, adjustable via Therabody App

 Cons: